chialab/dna/docs/properties-and-attributes.md

 # Properties and attributes

 Component's properties are class fields that can be configured with the `property` decorator.
 As they represent the state of the element, every property change triggers a re-render of the component.
 Properties can be updated imperatively via JavaScript assignments or declaratively via template attributes.
-Every time a property had been update, it trigger the [`propertyChangedCallback`](./life-cycle#propertychangedcallback) hook method of the component.
+Every time a property had been update, it trigger the [`propertyChangedCallback`](./life-cycle#propertychangedcallback) method of the component.

 ## Declare a property